mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ignored by a correctly-implemented receiver.
 For example, a sender might populate these extensions with a randomly-sized amount of random data.

+Note that any GREASE values added to `LeafNode.extensions` need to be reflected in `LeafNode.capabilities.extensions`, since the LeafNode validation process described in {{leaf-node-validation}} requires that these two fields be consistent.

 GREASE values MUST NOT be sent in the following fields, because an unsupported value in one these fields (including a GREASE value), will cause the enclosing message to be rejected: